 Yod Pointing to the Moon: Lunar Apex Meaning

-When the Moon sits at the apex of a Yod, the pattern's recalibration pressure lands on emotional life, home, and the body's own rhythms.
-The two base planets sextile each other comfortably, but both of them pull the Moon toward adjustments that often feel involuntary: shifts in mood, living situation, or body sense that the native has to keep metabolizing.
+When the Moon sits at the apex of a Yod, the pattern's recalibration pressure lands on emotional life, home, and body rhythms.
+The two base planets sextile each other comfortably, but both of them pull the Moon toward adjustment prompts: mood, living situation, family context, or felt sense.
+This is symbolic language, not a diagnosis.

 Key Details